chethanreddy123/chethanreddy123/README.md

 ### Glad to see you here!

-I am a Machine Learning enthusiast.
+I am an AI Software Engineer.
 I love programming and solving problems using the power of programming.

 As a software engineer, I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
 That's why I like to make things that make a difference.